A Generalized Crystalline Equivalence Principle: Introduction

 \subsection{Outline}

-The contents of this paper is presented as follows: in \S\ref{section:prelim} we give the technical definitions and categorical constructions that are necessary for this work.
-In \S\ref{section:proofs} we prove the generalized crystalline equivalence principle for crystalline topological liquids both in the bosonic and fermionic case.
-In \S\ref{section:anomaliesSPTs} we discuss anomalies for crystalline topological phases with spacetime symmetries, as well as how to describe these phases in $n$-dimensions as relative theories.
+The contents of this paper is presented as follows: in \S\ref{section:prelim} we provide mathematical definitions for the physical objects appearing in \ref{thm:GCEP} and corollary \ref{cor:CEP}.
+In \S\ref{section:anomaliesSPTs} we discuss anomalies for families of TQFTs, compare anomlies for $\rB G$-families with anomalies for $G$-symmetry, and describe anomalous families of $n$-dimensional TQFTs as $n$-dimensional TQFTs relative to an $(n+1)$-dimensional theory.